-Hamilton County, Tennessee, contains the City of Chattanooga and the municipalities of Soddy Daisy; Signal Mountain; Red Bank; East Ridge; Collegedale; Ridgeside; Walden; Lakesite; and Lookout Mountain, Tennessee, and the remaining unincorporated area of Hamilton County.
+Hamilton County, Tennessee, contains the City of Chattanooga and the municipalities of Soddy Daisy; Signal Mountain; Red Bank; East Ridge; Collegedale; Ridgeside; Walden; Lakesite; and Lookout Mountain, Tennessee.
 It is on the Tennessee, Georgia, Alabama border which means that pollution reduction is a cooperative effort between states.
 Designation areas for both ozone and particulate contain counties from Tennessee and Georgia.